 Communication isn’t difficult.
 I can scream at someone all day and that’s technically communication.
 I got my point across.
 Done.
 Was it effective?
-Probably not.
-What causes the most grief is HOW we communicate and understand the messages we exchange.
+Not really.
+What causes the most grief is HOW we communicate and understanding the messages we exchange.
 I like to break down communication into three layers: CONTENT, PATTERNS and FEELINGS/NEEDS.
 It helps get to the root of the messages in a more authentic way.
 This is just one framework out of many so take what works and leave the rest.

-CONTENT: All couples who argue have argued about content.
+CONTENT: All couples argue about content.
 “You don’t touch me anymore.”
 “You never help around the house.”
-Any savvy therapist knows that focusing on content is an uphill battle because the goal post is always changing, e.g. boyfriend begins to help around the house but now he’s a bad listener.
+A savvy therapist knows that focusing on content is an uphill battle because the goal post is always changing, e.g. boyfriend begins to help around the house but now he’s a "bad listener."

 PATTERNS: I often suggest couples communicate about the communication.
 What I mean is to be curious about and explore communication patterns.
 Think: behavior.
 Explore what you notice with open-ended questions and observed behaviors (facts).
 “I notice that when I complain about work you go on your phone.
 What’s happening there?”
 This is getting warmer to the core, bottom layer, which is about…

 FEELINGS and NEEDS: Now we’re getting somewhere!
 There’s a wonderful curriculum developed by Marshall Rosenberg called Nonviolent Communication aka Compassionate Communication and there are a number of trainings online anyone can attend.
 You don’t have to be a shrink to sign up and they’re awesome.
 In short, feelings arise when we’re either getting a need met or not getting a need met.
 If I feel fearful I may need safety.
 If I feel anger I may need respect.
 It sounds simple but it’s a language that needs mindful practice because we confuse feelings with thoughts and needs with strategies constantly (more on this later in a future blog entry).